 5 facts about the death penalty

-3While the number of executions has dropped in the U.S., use of capital punishment internationally increased by 54% in 2015, according to Amnesty International, a human rights organization that opposes the practice.
-The organization says that in 2015, at least 1,634 inmates were put to death in 25 nations, with just three countries – Iran, Pakistan and Saudi Arabia – accounting for 89% of all recorded executions.
-Iran executed the most people (at least 977), largely for drug-related offenses.
-Second and third on the list were Pakistan and Saudi Arabia, which conducted 326 and 158 executions, respectively.
-The international total does not include figures from China, which does not publish information about its use of capital punishment but may well carry out more executions than all other countries combined.
-Indeed, the Cornell University Law School estimates that the Chinese executed 2,400 people in 2015.
+2For the first time in a decade, the U.S. was not among the top five countries in executions in 2016, according to Amnesty International, a human rights organization that opposes the practice.
+The U.S. ranked seventh internationally, behind China, Iran, Saudi Arabia, Iraq, Pakistan and Egypt.
+Overall, there were at least 1,032 executions in 23 nations in 2016, with just four countries – Iran, Saudi Arabia, Iraq and Pakistan – accounting for 87% of the total.
+The international total excludes figures from China, which does not publish information about its use of capital punishment but may well carry out more executions than all other countries combined.
+Indeed, the Cornell University Law School estimated that the Chinese executed 2,400 people in 2015.

 5There are racial and gender divides in opinions on the death penalty in the U.S. A majority of whites (57%) favor the death penalty, compared with 29% of blacks and 36% of Hispanics, according to Pew Research Center survey data from 2016.
-Also, men are more likely to favor capital punishment (55%) than women (43%).
+Also, men are more likely than women to favor capital punishment (55% vs. 43%).

 Note: This is an update to a post published May 28, 2015, written by Sara Kehaulani Goo, then a senior digital editor at Pew Research Center.

 David Masci is a senior writer/editor focusing on religion at Pew Research Center.